-All 7th Sea: City of Five Sails cards in print are currently legal.
+All Doomtown: Reloaded cards in print are currently legal.
+Cards from Deadlands: Doomtown are not legal.
 A general rule is that all cards are legal for play within 1 day of the official release date as printed on the PBE website.
 Ultimately PBE is the final arbitrator of any questions concerning legality.
-The TO for each salon is responsible for verifying and then posting any variance.
-This should be done at least 30 days before the salon as circumstances allow.
+The TO for each event is responsible for verifying and then posting any variance.
+This should be done at least 30 days before the event as circumstances allow.